bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 68°
+- 67°
-- scattered clouds
+- few clouds
-- 94% humidity
+- 95% humidity
-- 1 mph wind
+- 2 mph wind
-- 1.1 inches of precipitation in the past 24 hours
+- 1.2 inches of precipitation in the past 24 hours

 ## Temperature History